panoschron97/FastAPI_Crud_App_MySQL/README.md

 *   **CRUD Operations**: Implements standard CRUD operations for managing information.
 *   **Data Models**: Defines Pydantic models for data validation and serialization.
 *   **SQLAlchemy ORM**: Uses SQLAlchemy for interacting with the MySQL database.
-*   **LLM Context**: Demonstrates how to integrate LLM context for understanding code and generating documentation.

 ## Installation